On the outskirts of Pretoria lies SVI Engineering, a company that specialises in turning normal cars into vehicles that can withstand bullets.

 In fact, after driving it, I was reluctant to get back into my car and head back to the office.

-You can hear a pin drop in its cabin, even when going above 100km/h, and the improved suspension makes the ride feel much more stable than in the standard variant.
+You can hear a pin drop in its cabin, even when going above 100km/h, and the improved suspension makes the ride feel much more confident than in the standard variant.

 Landmines can’t touch me